dustinpfister/blog_posts/_posts/threejs-line.md

 ## What you should know before hand

 This is a post on just one little aspect of three.js which is a javaScript project that allows for doing things involving solid geometry.
-It is not a getting started post on three.js, or any additional aspects of javaScript in general that are required in order to work with the library.
-You will want to know about the Vector3 constructor as that is what is used to define points in 3d space in three.js.
-You should be aware of Materials, Cameras, Renderer's, and the Scene that are all needed to make a three.js project.
+It is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), or any additional aspects of [javaScript in general](/2018/11/27/js-getting-started/) that are required in order to work with the library.
+You will want to know about the [Vector3 constructor](/2018/04/15/threejs-vector3/) as that is what is used to define points in 3d space in three.js.
+You should also be aware of [Materials](/2018/04/30/threejs-materials/), [Cameras](/2018/04/06/threejs-camera/), [Renderer's](/2018/11/24/threejs-webglrenderer/), and the [Scene Object](/2018/05/03/threejs-scene/) that are all needed to make a three.js project which are also basic things that you should know about before hand in a getting started type post.

 ### Version Numbers matter